 The pequin pepper plant is listed in the books as Capsicum annuum var. glabrisculum, cultivar pequin.
 While it is quite the mouthful, this listing actually goes a long ways in describing the roots of this plant.

 The name, Capsicum annuum, basically says that the pequin pepper belongs to the general species that encompasses everything from sweet bells to ghost chilies.
-Glabrisculum describes a wild type variety in which all modern pepper varieties were cultivated from.
+Glabrisculum describes a wild type variety from which all modern pepper varieties were cultivated.
 Within the glabrisculum variety, there are many different cultivars.
 In our case, the cultivar happens to be pequin.

 So what does this all mean?
 Basically, the pequin pepper is a domesticated breed that's just several steps away from the original wild type chili!

 Basics for Growing Pequin Peppers

 Out of all the different pepper varieties that can be grown, pequin peppers are by far one of the easiest!
-Due to their smaller stature, these pepper plants are well adapted to growing in small spaces without the worry of stunting or loss in pepper production.
+Due to their smaller stature, these pepper plants are well adapted to growing in small spaces without the worry of stunting or loss of pepper production.
 This quality makes them perfect for container gardens and for those who are looking to get the very most out of a very little space!

 While these pepper plants will survive in a variety of situations, there are still some basics that will need to be checked off the list.

 The vast majority of pepper plants available to gardeners require ample amounts of sunlight to be fruitful.
-Keeping this in mind, it should come as no surprise to hear that pequin peppers aren't exempt from this requirement.
+Pequin peppers aren't exempt from this requirement.
 The pepper plants should be placed in a spot where they will receive at least six hours of direct sunlight daily.

 Container gardeners should pick the best potting soil that they possibly can!
 By choosing a top-quality potting soil, you'll help to combat the loss of soil volume and root space found in container gardens.
 An organic potting soil, amended with compost and perlite, will deliver proper nutrition and drainage.
 Gardeners with in-ground gardens should amend their soil with compost/aged manure.